My next natural step after getting my projects up and running with Git was to install a web interface. Gitweb was my choice because:

 Step 3: Edit Apache Configuration File

-This configuration file assumes you are running your site as a virtual host.
+This configuration file assumes you are running your site as a virtual host, in this case

 Step 3: Tweak Your Repository’s Config File